redlandcoastartsocietyinc/BookingApp/README.md

 ## About

-This repository stores the Booking App source code, documentation, and public image assets.
+This repository stores the public image assets.

 ## Logo